ValentinChb/SC_MPIClient/README.md

   - Path of the MPI communication shared file, used to sync communication information between the MPI client and server (you should not edit and should not need to open this file, just make sure its parent folder exists)
   - Mod_AmbWind in FAST.Farm (for advanced use, not supported here)
   - Nseeds for running multiple realizations of turbulent wind field (for advanced use, not supported here)
-- Place a copy of the DTUWEC4SC and/or ROSCO dll(s) in the root folder